PritamKumar24/SOEN6611_TeamS/README.md

 The configuration file contains the plugins used for configuring jacoco and pitest, instructions to run cloc tool, how to calculate spearman coefficient in IntelliJ IDE.

 Along with contains the get-pip.py script which is used to helpful in finding spearman coefficient.
+This script is used to install pip libraray which further helps to install SciPy library.
+Using the inbuilt functions of this libraray we can find the spearman coefficient and p-value.
+We have explained the steps in the config file.

 Each of the commons folder contains Data collection folder inside it.